Compassionate Release Relief Available after 4th Circuit:McCoy

 - Section 851 enhancements that do not count

 - any other host of reasons for seeking a reduction."

 Specifically, if you've sought 3582 relief and the court denied you because they stated that only the BOP could bring a motion for compassionate release forward under 1B1.13 application note 1D, that can now be brought up in either.
 If your case is in the 4th Circuit and was on hold or stay pending this decision then hopefully it is decided on soon.

 If you were denied compassionate release relief because of the 3553(a) factors or because of both this AND 3553(a) then this doesn't really help you unfortunately.

-I don’t know what the government is going to do with any of these.
-One of my 3582 cases is on a stay pending the results of MauMau’s appeal.
+It is uncertain what the government is planning to do with these.
+One of my 3582 cases is on a stay pending the results of MauMau's appeal.